tsailiming/openshift4-vmware-upi/README.md

 # Clean Up

-To destroy all the vms
+To destroy all the vms, excluding bastion:
 ``` bash
 # ansible-playbook --ask-vault-pass destory.yml
 ```